Skip to main content Skip to search Skip to main navigation

 Manual Area

 These guides are part of our effort to share practical knowledge about DIY synth building, tools, and Eurorack standards.
-We want them to be as clear and useful as possible and we know there’s always room for improvement.
+We want them to be as clear and useful as possible, and we know there’s always room for improvement.

 Your feedback matters

 If you spot an error, think something could be explained better, or want to share your own DIY tips, please let us know.
+You can reach us at shop@exploding-shed.com or through our contact page .

 Manual Area

 These guides are part of our effort to share practical knowledge about DIY synth building, tools, and Eurorack standards.
-We want them to be as clear and useful as possible and we know there’s always room for improvement.
+We want them to be as clear and useful as possible, and we know there’s always room for improvement.

 Your feedback matters

 If you spot an error, think something could be explained better, or want to share your own DIY tips, please let us know.
+You can reach us at shop@exploding-shed.com or through our contact page .